Frequently Asked Questions

 As we do not operate out of a physical shelter location, we do not have set hours.
 Our foster volunteers do their best to accommodate potential adoptive families in respect to a meeting.

 How can I meet the dog or cat?

 Viewings are by appointment only and every attempt is made to fit the times into everyone's individual schedules.
 The first step in the adoptions procedure is to fill out the adoption application, located on the adoptions page.
 You will be contacted by a Pawsitive Match volunteer once your application has been reviewed.
 We do not give out the addresses of our foster homes, until the application is fully approved by our adoptions committee.
 You can speed this process up by filling out our application thoroughly and avoid leaving blank fields.
 We will respond as soon as possible.

 If I am interested in a particular animal, am I guaranteed to adopt the animal?

-No, you won't always be able to take the the dog with you once you've been approved for adoption (same day).
+We do not typically do same day adoptions.
 It is the hope of Pawsitive Match that the potential forever family will take a night to sleep on it just to ensure that the right fit has been found for both the family as well as the furry addition.
 Adopting a new pet is a significant decision that will change your life for many years to come.

 Can I adopt a pet as a gift?